*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Garlic and white wine are typical ingredients, but this fondue hinted at something else.
 Either the cheese was sharper, or perhaps it included a healthy dose of a stronger spirit such as kirsch, a type of brandy made from distilled cherries.

 Either way, the warm, cheesy gooeyness was scrumptious.

 Oriane and I share our fondue with folks from France, Germany, and Switzerland.

 Once dinner was over, we were happy to clump back to our vans and pile in for the ride back to town.

-While Travis slept next to me, I marveled that our 7-hour adventure had included snowshoe gear, transportation, and dinner, all for only about 25 bucks apiece.
+While Travis slept next to me on the ride back to town, I marveled that our 7-hour adventure only cost about 25 CHF per person.
+This price included snowshoe gear, transportation, and dinner.

-That’s not even enough for a typical fondue dinner at a Swiss restaurant!
+That’s less than you’d spend just for a typical fondue dinner at a Swiss restaurant!